sachinjain024/practicebook/machinelearning-sandbox/ReadMe.md

 ## Bias-Variance TradeOff
 - Bias and Variance are two terms referred for telling the degree of underfit and overfit of a model
-- If the model learns too less from training data, it is called underfit and highly biased towards training set
-- If the model learns too well from training data, it is called overfit and has high variance with actual curve
-- These two sources error must be minimized
 - Bagging algorithms control only variance
 - Boosting algorithms controls both bias as well as variance